coin collecting image

 By nature’s law, metal reacts with the environment through time.
 When coins are exposed to heat and other environmental impurities, it changes color.

 Often times, a toned coin may have a “rainbow” of colors on the surface as a result of a phenomenon called thin film interference.
-A damp or balmy environ also induces coins to change its original color.
+A damp or balmy environment also induces coins to change its original color.
 Cleaning coins carelessly also leads to unsightly color changes.

 Natural Coin Toning